 Despite the villages’ small size, there is a wide range of accommodation available here.
 There are several four-star hotels in the area, as well as self-catering apartments and villas.

 Stay in Askos and Agios Nikolaos if You are looking for a quiet vacation; You are interested in learning about the native animals on the island; Beaches are not a priority.

-Best Places to Stay in Agios Nikolaos:🔍FIND MORE HOTELS IN ASKOS AND AGIOS NIKOLAOS
+Best Places to Stay in Agios Nikolaos:🔍MORE HOTEL DEALS IN ASKOS AND AGIOS NIKOLAOS

 You do not need to choose a remote part of Zakynthos to have a quiet and relaxing holiday.
 Psarou and Ammoudi are not far from Zakynthos Town, yet it has all the ingredients that you need to leave you returning home completely refreshed.

 Psarou and its beach are on the north coast close to the bigger resort of Alykanas.
 Other than a few apartment blocks, nothing much can be seen that is not typical of the island’s heritage.
 An unspoiled district, Psarou has a blue flag beach, one of several local beaches.